bourkison/burn-project/README.md

 ## TODO:

-* Add iamge editing on upload
+* Add image editing on upload
 * Add User avatars to all created by fields.
 * In "New Exercise", on "Add Set" button, auto focus to the new reps count.
 * Auto push .catch error messages to the database for error tracking later on.